-The Social Security System (SSS) has finally released the contribution tables for 2021 which mandates the increase in monthly SSS contribution and changes in the Minimum and Maximum Monthly Salary Credit (MSC) effective January 2021.
+The Social Security System (SSS) has finally released the official monthly contribution tables for 2021 which mandate the increase in monthly SSS contribution and changes in the Minimum and Maximum Monthly Salary Credit (MSC) effective January 2021.

 The increase in contributions this year is in line with the implementation of Republic Act No. 11199, also known as the Social Security Act of 2018, which was approved into law back in 2018.